 Welcome to Recipe #60!!
 We're celebrating with this rich, decadent Dark Chocolate Cherry Bundt Cake layered with fresh cherries and a smooth, cherry-laced chocolate buttercream.
 Bathing-suit season is almost over anyway. 🙂

-This is a dense cake that will take a good hour to hour and fifteen minutes to bake in a 350°F oven.
+This is a dense cake that will take a good hour or more to bake.
 The rich, chocolate color deepens and wrinkles develop with a few browned crevices.
 Let the cake cool in the pan about ten minutes before turning it onto a cooling rack.

 The key to assembling this beauty is to let the cake cool completely, a good two hours, before trying to slice it.
 If you ever tried cutting warm brownies just to have it all cling to the knife, the exact same thing will happen here.
 Stick the cake in the fridge for a bit if you need to hustle putting it together.

-Once the top cake layer is in place, fill the center with whole cherries and let it snow powdered sugar.
+Once the top cake layer is in place, fill the center with whole cherries and let it snow!
 Garnish with fresh flowers and mint for that complementary pop of color.
-Your gang will ‘ooh and ahh’ even before they take a bite.
+Your gang will 'ooh and ahh' even before they take a bite.
 Enjoy!

 When we do dessert around here we go all in.
-If your sweet tooth still isn’t satisfied, check out our Piled High Ice Cream Sundae Pie, Nutty Irishman Cheesecake Swirled Brownies, and Double Chocolate Strawberry Shortcakes.
+If your sweet tooth still isn't satisfied, check out our Piled High Ice Cream Sundae Pie, Nutty Irishman Cheesecake Swirled Brownies, and Mocha Chocolate Chip Banana Bread.
 Cheers!!

 - 10 ounces semisweet chocolate, chopped